E-Mail: gabriel.lencioni.lovate@uni-jena.de

 2023

-Jakob, Celia; Lovate, Gabriel Lencioni; Desirò, Daniel; Gießler, Lara; Smyth, Redmond Patrick; Marquet, Roland; Lamkiewicz, Kevin; Marz, Manja; Schwemmle, Martin; Bolte, Hardin
+Jakob, Celia; Lovate, Gabriel L.; Desirò, Daniel; Gießler, Lara; Smyth, Redmond Patrick; Marquet, Roland; Lamkiewicz, Kevin; Marz, Manja; Schwemmle, Martin; Bolte, Hardin

 Sequential disruption of SPLASH-identified vRNA–vRNA interactions challenges their role in influenza A virus genome packaging Journal Article